tango-controls-hdbpp/hdbpp-timescale-project/services/hdbpp-ttl/README.md

 It is recommended (and pre-configured) to run in the evening, when the system is not being heavily used.

+A single deployment of the script can manage multiple databases or database clusters if it is configured correctly.
+See the configuration file.

 ## Dependencies

 Following Python dependencies must be installed: